-To reduce the Group's interest rate risk exposure associated with the RR denominated floating rate loans from Bank VTB, in 2008 the Group entered into US\$ / RR cross currency interest rate swap transactions with VTB Bank Europe Plc having an investment grade rating Baa1 as assessed by Moody's rating agency as at 31 December 2010.
+To reduce the Group's interest rate risk exposure associated with the RR denominated floating rate loans from Bank VTB, in 2008 the Group entered into US\$ / RR cross currency interest rate swap transactions with VTB Bank Europe Plc having an investment grade rating Baa1 as assessed by Moody's rating agency as at 31 December 2011.
 Under the swap transactions the Group agreed to convert into US\$ the amount due to Bank VTB totalling RR'mln 4,518 at the exchange rate of RR 26.62 and pay fixed interest rates ranging from 9.55 to 9.88 percent in exchange of RR floating interest rates based on three months MosPrime interest rate.
 The transactions have varying maturities and amounts spread from October 2008 to May 2011.
-As at 31 December 2011 the Group has no obligations under cross currency interest rate swap contracts.
-At 31 December 2010 the fair value of the cross currency interest rate swap transactions totalled RR'mln 234 (liability).
+As at 31 December 2012 and 31 December 2011 the Group has no obligations under cross currency interest rate swap contracts.

-Year ended 31 D ecember 2011 2010 Fair value of cross currency interest rate swap contracts at the beginning of the year (234) (187) Proceeds from exercising of swap contracts (1,597) (181) Payment from exercising of swap contracts 1,720 171 Net gain / (loss) from change of fair value of cross currency interest rate swap contracts 111 (37) Fair value of cross currency interest rate swap contracts at the end of the year - (234)
+Year ended 31 December 2012 2011 Fair value of cross currency interest rate swap contracts at the beginning of the year - (234) Proceeds from exercising of swap contracts - (1,597) Payment from exercising of swap contracts - 1,720 Net gain from change of fair value of cross currency interest rate swap contracts - 111 Fair value of cross currency interest rate swap contracts at the end of the year - -